 Since 2012 the Trust has acquired programming responsibilities for the Royal Hall (a Victorian music hall) and in 2014 the Harrogate Convention Centre (a modern arena), allowing for internationally renowned companies and artists to be part of the eclectic artistic programme.

-In August 2019, The Circle Bar at Harrogate Theatre is open on Fridays and Saturdays from 10am - 4pm for coffees, cakes, local beers and craft gins.
+The Circle Bar at Harrogate Theatre is open Wednesdays to Saturdays from 10am - 4pm for coffees, cakes, local beers and craft gins.

 Getting to Harrogate